Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 Infection: Persistent bleeding may indicate an infection.

-Trauma: Accidental bumps can reopen the wound.
+Trauma: Accidental bumps can reopen fragile healing tissue.

 Allergic Reaction: Metal sensitivity can cause irritation.

-Poor Aftercare: Inadequate cleaning delays healing.
+Poor Aftercare: Harsh cleaning or inadequate cleaning delays healing.

 Frequently Asked Questions